-Part 1: Application and Certification: (To be completed by employee or his/her designee.) □ I have been affected by a Catastrophic Medical Condition, and I understand that a Physician's Certificate is required.
-By my signature below, I am giving consent for the Committee to review such Certification which contains personal health information. □ A family member has been affected by a Catastrophic Medical Condition, and he/she understands that a Physician's Certificate is required.
-By a family member's signature below, he/she is giving consent for the Committee to review such Certification which contains personal health information. □ A Physician's Certificate supporting a Catastrophic Medical Condition is attached. □ I have or will have exhausted all paid leave as of this date: □ I am requesting days from the Catastrophic Leave Bank.
-Application for Worker's Compensation Status □Not filed □Approved □Pending □Denied Disability Insurance Compensation Status DNot filed DApproved Dending Denied Distority insurance compensation status in for med in approved in enanglissened Workers Compensation Status: (Complete this section only if applicable.)
-Expected duration of work related illness or injury is Expected duration of work related inness of injury isdays.
-Workers Companyation Commanad on Workers Compensation Commenced on The deily rate of Worker's Companyation Penafits is The daily rate of Worker's Compensation Benefits is □ I am requesting days from the Catastrophic Leave Bank.
-I understand any Catastrophic Leave compensation received by myself shall be reduced by any Worker's Compensation received by myself to ensure total benefits do not exceed 100% of my daily rate of pay.
-Disability Insurance Status: (Complete this section only if applicable.)
-Date Disability Insurance Benefits Commenced on The daily rate of Disability Insurance Benefits is □ I am requesting days from the Catastrophic Leave Bank.
-I understand any Catastrophic Leave compensation received by myself shall be reduced by any Disability Insurance compensation received by myself to ensure total benefits do not exceed 100% of my daily rate of pay.
-I (we) the undersigned, certify as follows: The employee's absence from work is due to the Catastrophic Medical Condition of the employee or a family member.
-I (employee) or a family member elect to release the attached Physician's Certificate which contains personal health information to members of the Catastrophic Leave Bank Committee .
-I (employee) furthermore elect to release my employment Attendance History for the previous two years to members of the Catastrophic Leave Bank Committee.
+Employee's Name Phone Number ication: (To be completed by employee or his/her designee.) strophic Medical Condition, and I understand that a Physician's signature below, I am giving consent for the Committee to reviewersonal health information. w such ☐ A family member has been affer understands that a Physician's consent for the Committee to ected by a Catastrophic Medical Condition, and he/she s Certificate is required.
+By a family member's signature below, review such Certification which contains personal health informorting a Catastrophic Medical Condition is attached. ☐ I have or will have exhausted al Il paid leave as of this date: □ I am requesting days from the Catastrophic Leave Bank. ensation Status □Not filed □Approved □Pending □Denied on Status □Not filed □Approved □Pending □Denied c: (Complete this section only if applicable.) d illness or injury is Expected duration of work related diffices of injury isaays.
+Workers Compensation Commen nced on The daily rate of Worker's Comp pensation Benefits is ☐ I am requesting days from the Catastrophic Leave Bank.
+I understand any ation received by myself shall be reduced by any Worker's Competits do not exceed 100% of my daily rate of pay. pensation received Complete this section only if applicable.)
+Date Disability Insurance Benefits ts Commenced on The daily rate of Disability Insura ance Benefits is □ I am requesting days from the Catastrophic Leave Bank.
+I understand any Catastrophic Leave compensa ation received by myself shall be reduced by any Disability Insur- yself to ensure total benefits do not exceed 100% of my daily rate Condition of the employee or a fa Physician's Certificate which co Committee .
+I (employee) furthe follows: The employee's absence from work is due to the Catas amily member.
+I (employee) or a family member elect to relevantains personal health information to members of the Catastrophermore elect to release my employment Attendance History to astrophic Leave Bank Committee. ase the attached nic Leave Bank Employee's Signature Date Signed Family Member's Signature (if ap pplicable) Date Signed

-Employee's Signature

-Family Member's Signature (if applicable)